chameleon-ai/webm-for-4chan/README.md

 To set the size limit to 4MiB, 300 seconds with sound, use `--board gif`\
 To set the size limit to 4MiB, 120 seconds with no sound, use `--board other`\
 Remove sound altogether with `--no_audio`\
-Manually set the file size limit, in MiB, with `--size`, i.e. `--size 5` will target a 5 MiB file.
+Manually set the file size limit, in MiB, with `--size`, i.e. `--size 5` will target a 5 MiB file.\
+Reduce the target bit-rate with `-b`/`--bitrate-compensation`, i.e. `-b 5` will subtract 5 kbps from the automatically calculated bit-rate.
+This will cause a slight reduction in file size.

 ### Miscellaneous Features
 Make an .mp4 instead  of .webm with the `--mp4` flag or `--codec libx264`\